 My name is Shreya Ramachandran and I am junior at American High School, Fremont.
 Four years ago, when I visited the county of Tulare for an Archery competition, I saw the first hand the effects of crippling drought.
 California has been in a severe drought for many years now.
 I talked to people whose wells have run dry, leaving them waterless, and farmers who have lost their years’ crops.
 I wanted to find a way help people conserve water.
 When I went to India soon after this, I found that California is not alone in dealing with drought, and I learned about the impact of failed monsoons.
 Peoples’ lands had become un-farmable and whole villages had been abandoned.
 I was particularly interested in reuse of greywater, especially from the laundry.
-So I set out to research on grey water and also started my organization in 2016 to promote the reuse of grey water.
+So I set out to research on grey water and also started my organization to promote the reuse of grey water.

 Conserving Water Starts With Us